 17 Cain knew his wife, and she conceived and bore Enoch.
 When he built a city, he called the name of the city after the name of his son, Enoch.
-Is To Enoch was born Irad, and Irad fathered Mehujael, and Mehujael fathered Methushael, and Methushael fathered Lamech.
-Is And Lamech took two wives.
+18 To Enoch was born Irad, and Irad fathered Mehujael, and Mehujael fathered Methushael, and Methushael fathered Lamech.
+19 And Lamech took two wives.
 The name of the one was Adah, and the name of the other Zillah.
-In Adah bore Jabal; he was the father of those who dwell in tents and have livestock.
-It is brother's name was Jubal; he was the father of all those who play the lyre and pipe.
-Is It is brother and pipe.
-Is It is the sister of all those who play the lyre and pipe.
-Is It is It is the pipe.
-It is the pipe is It is the pipe is It is the pipe is It is
+20 Adah bore Jabal; he was the father of those who dwell in tents and have livestock.
+21 His brother's name was Jubal; he was the father of all those who play the lyre and pipe.
+22 Zillah also bore Tubal-cain; he was the forger of all instruments of bronze and iron.
+The sister of Tubal-cain was